 But at the same time – not using a finer grind may lead to a fast drawdown and, ultimately, result in a slightly watery and under-extracted cup.

-To be honest I’m sure that some of you won’t even notice that and will actually enjoy the quicker flow rate in the early mornings.
+That being said, I’m sure that some of you won’t even notice the slower drawdown.
+Furthermore, some not-so-passionate coffee consumers will actually enjoy the quicker flow rate in the early mornings.

-You can choose for yourself whether you prefer more thorough rinsing or a slight under extraction.
+You can decide for yourself whether you prefer more thorough rinsing (finer grind), investing in a high-quality grinder, or a slight under extraction (using a coarser grind).

 With the Barista Warrior, you may find some sediment in your coffee, but as we already discussed, it’s not possible to achieve an ultra-clean cup with a filter other than the Chemex originals.